Why is this medication prescribed?

 - Close one nostril by gently placing your finger against the side of your nose, tilt your head slightly forward and, keeping the bottle upright, insert the nasal tip into the other nostril.
 Use your forefinger and middle finger to press firmly down on the nozzle and release a spray.
 Breath gently in through the nostril while keeping your head tilted forward to keep the medicine from going into your throat.
 Then, repeat in the second nostril.

 - If your doctor told you to use two sprays in each nostril, repeat step 4.

 - Wipe the applicator with a clean tissue and replace the plastic cap and safety clip on the bottle.

 Other uses for this medicine

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 Before using azelastine,

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while using azelastine, call your doctor.
+If you become pregnant while using azelastine nasal spray, call your doctor.

 What should I do if I forget a dose?

 Use the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not use a double dose to make up for a missed one.